network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-Looking to the future, we feel that the networking community should be able to achieve consistent working round-trip delays on par with current screen refresh times, which is why we set 6000 RPM (10 ms) as our threshhold for a network to be considered “excellent.”
+Looking to the future, we feel that the networking community should be able to achieve consistent working round-trip delays on par with current screen refresh times, which is why we set 6000 RPM (10 ms) as our threshold for a network to be considered “excellent.”

 At this end of the performance spectrum, we note that the speed of sound (in air) is roughly 350 m/s (a million times slower than the speed of light).
 This is 35 cm per millisecond, or roughly a foot per millisecond.
-This gives us a parameter to evaluate what constitues a “reasonable” goal for network latency.
+This gives us a parameter to evaluate what constitutes a “reasonable” goal for network latency.
 While lower latency may always be better for certain computer interactions, pursuing ever-lower network latencies, down to